turbulent/substance-box/README.md

 After the upload is done, you must log into Bintray and go to the `substance-images` repository to publish the artifacts that were just uploaded.
 It takes a few minutes for publication to occur, so be patient!

+## License

+All work found under this repository is licensed under the [Apache License 2.0](LICENSE).